SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 In the lower area you can define the optimal or target tyre pressures.
 When there is a deviation larger than *Deviation Threshold* from these *Target Pressures* is detected by Jona, corresponding pressure adjustments will be applied for the next pitstop.
 Beside this very simple approach, there are rules in the AI kernel, which try to predict future influences by falling or rising ambient temperatures and upcoming weather changes, and Jona also might access the setup database for a second opinion on target pressures, both depending on the selection of the *Correction* check boxes.

-If you open the settings tool, it will load the *Race Assistant.settings* file located in the *Simulator Controller\Config* folder in your user *Documents* folder.
+If you open the settings tool, it will load the *Race.settings* file located in the *Simulator Controller\Config* folder in your user *Documents* folder.
 If you close the tool with the "Ok" button, this file will be overwritten with the new information.
 Beside that, you can load a settings file from a different location with the "Load..." button and you can save the current settings with the "Save..." button.
 As an alternative to handle the locations of the settings files yourself, you can use the setup database to organize them.
 Plesse see the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race--setup-database) for the setup database for further information.

-Good to know: When the *Race Assistant.settings* file is changed while Jona is already active, the updated settings will be imported into the active session.
+Good to know: When the *Race.settings* file is changed while Jona is already active, the updated settings will be imported into the active session.
 This is useful during Practice, Qualification or even Endurance Race sessions.
 And, if you click on the blue label of the dialog title, this documentation will be opened in your browser.

 Beside the session respectively race specific settings described in the previous sections, the general behaviour of the Virtual Race Engineer can be customized using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-engineer).